mfelleisen/Santorini/Material/plan-v2.md

-Thanks to software design patterns, it is a short step from a tournament running on a single machine with all components written in the same language, to a tournament software system that connects distributed agents via TCP in a server-client system.
+Thanks to software design patterns, it is a short step from a tournament running on a single machine with all components written in the same language, to a tournament software system that connects distributed agents written in a variety of languages via TCP in a server-client system.
 What we need are:

 - a server script
 - a client script